KILTprotocol/docs/docs/chain/collator.md

 We will guide you through the steps to become a collator.
-First we will discuss the hardware requirements and how you could test your performance.
+First we will discuss the hardware requirements and how you could test the performance of your node.
-After that we go over a few configurations options and show you how to start a collator.
+Then, we go over a few configuration options and show you how to setup and start a KILT collator, including how to generate your sessions keys and join the pool of collator candidates.
-When your collator is running you still need to register on chain.
-We will show you how to obtain your session keys and become a collator candidate.

-## Hardware Requirements
+## Minimum Hardware Requirements

-The following hardware was used to benchmark the KILT blockchain and calculate the extrinsic weights.
+The KILT blockchain extrinsic weights were calculated using the following hardware:
-Your hardware should at least be as fast as the hardware used for benchmarking.
-Having a fast storage is important for the overall performance.

-- OS - Ubuntu 20.04.2
+- **OS** - Ubuntu 20.04.2
-- CPU - AMD Ryzen 7 1700X
+- **CPU** - AMD Ryzen 7 1700X
-- Storage - A NVMe solid-state drive.
+- **Storage** - A NVMe solid-state drive.
 Should be reasonably sized to deal with blockchain growth.
-Starting around 80GB - 160GB will be okay for the first six months of KILT's parachain and Kusama relay chain but will need to be re-evaluated every six months.
+Starting around 80GB - 160GB will be okay for the first six months of KILT parachain and Kusama relay chain but it will mostly likely grow after that and will have to be re-evaluated on a regular basis.
-- Memory - 16GB
+- **Memory** - 16GB

-The specification posted above are by no means the minimum specs that you could use when running a collator, however you should be aware that if you are using less you may need to toggle some extra optimizations in order to be equal to other collators that are running the standard.

-You can compare your hardware with the above listed hardware by running the benchmarks.
-If your benchmark results are better (smaller weights) than ours, your hardware is faster than the required minimum.
-The results of the spiritnet benchmarks can be found [here](https://github.com/KILTprotocol/mashnet-node/tree/develop/runtimes/spiritnet/src/weights).
-You can find [a guide on how to run benchmarks](#Benchmarking-(optional)) further below.
+Although the aforementioned hardware is by no means the minimum spec required, the new node *should* be at least be as capable as that in all the categories.
+Having more perfoment hardware reduces the probability that the node will not be able to produce and propose a valid block on time during the allocated block production slot, missing out on the collating rewards.

+You can measure the performance of the new hardware by benchmarking it using [the steps described in a later section](#benchmarking).

-## Start a Node
+## Setup a Node

-There are several ways to build and test a collator node.
+There are several ways to build and run a collator node.
-**These commands are based on commits.**
-The time needed to start a node depends on the method chosen.
-We will go through how to use a Docker image or compile directly from our chain repository.
+We show both how to use a Docker image and how to compile the source code directly from [our chain repository](https://github.com/KILTprotocol/mashnet-node).

-There are currently two different runtimes that can be executed:
+There are currently two different runtimes (i.e., two different parachain environments) that a KILT collator can be part of:

-- The `peregrine` chain is as close to our official chain as possible and is to be considered our public test network.
-It can be used to try things out before doing them on the live chain, which typically involves spending tokens that have real monetary value.
+- `peregrine`: the public test network whose runtime is as close to the official chain as possible.
+It can be used to try stuff out before executing them on the live chain, which involves spending tokens that have real monetary value.
-- The `spiritnet` chain is our official public network and contains only stable features.
+- `spiritnet`: the official public network, which contains only stable features.

 Each runtime has its own benchmark measurements.

 ### Configuration

 Running a collator requires a few configuration parameters.
-Some of the parameters might appear twice in the command that start the collator.
-The reason for that is, that a parachain collator actually runs two blockchains.
+Some of the parameters might appear twice in the command to start the collator, the reason being that a parachain collator actually runs two blockchains.
-The parameter that are listed before the `--` are related to the parachain node itself (the KILT blockchain), whereas the parameters following the `--` are related to the relaychain, i.e., Kusama or Polkadot.
+The parameter that are listed before the `--` are related to the parachain node itself (the KILT blockchain), whereas the parameters following the `--` are related to the relaychain, e.g., Kusama or Polkadot.

 Following is a description of some of the parameters that can be set when spinning up a parachain collator node.

-#### RPC Endpoint
+#### RPC and WS Endpoints

-Our collator needs session keys that connect your collator with your KILT account.
+Your collator needs session keys that connect it with the collator's KILT account.
-These session keys can be generated by calling an RPC endpoint that your collator optionally exposes.
+These session keys can be generated by calling an RPC endpoint that the collator optionally exposes.
-Exposing the RPC endpoints can be done using the following parameters:
+Exposing the RPC endpoint can be done using the following parameters:

 ```
 --rpc-port=9933